glucauze/sd-webui-faceswaplab/docs/documentation.markdown

 The interface must be restarted to take the changes into account.
 Sometimes you have to reboot the entire webui server.

 There may be display bugs on some radio buttons that may not display the value (Codeformer might look disabled for instance).
 Check the logs to ensure that the transformation has been applied.

+### det_size and det_thresh (detection accuracy and performances)

+V1.2.1 : A change has been made that could lead to some ripple effects.
+Previously, detection parameters such as det_size and det_thresh were automatically adjusted when a second model was loaded.
+This is no longer possible, so these parameters have been moved to the global settings to enable face detection.

+The `det_size` parameter defines the size of the detection area, controlling the spatial resolution at which faces are detected within an image.
+A larger detection size might capture more facial details, enhancing accuracy but potentially impacting processing speed.
+Conversely, the `det_thresh` parameter represents the detection threshold, serving as a sensitivity control for face detection.
+A higher threshold value leads to more conservative detection, capturing only the most prominent faces, while a lower threshold might detect more faces but could also result in more false positives.

+It has been observed that a det_size value of 320 is more effective at detecting large faces.
+If there are issues with detecting large faces, switching to this value is recommended, though it might result in a loss of some quality.